Reading Time: 3 minutes

 What If You Pack Something by Mistake?

-If you end up packing something that’s not allowed, don’t panic.
+If you end up picking something that’s not allowed, don’t panic.
 Chances are the facility is not going to throw it away (unless it’s illegal or perishable).
-When you get to inpatient drug treatment, an intake worker will go through the items you brought, with you present, and itemize them on a list.
-If there is anything that’s prohibited, most will lock the items up until the time when you discharge and they will be returned to your possession.
+When you get to inpatient drug treatment, an intake worker will go through the items you brought with you, and itemize them on a list.
+If there is anything that’s prohibited, most programs will lock the items up until the time when you are discharged and they will be returned to your possession.